What should you ask your doctor about Waldenstrom macroglobulinemia?

 - When can I go back to work or resume other activities after treatment?

 You will no doubt have other questions.
-Be sure and write your questions down so you remember to ask them during each visit with your cancer care team.
-Keep in mind, too, that doctors are not the only ones who can provide you with information.
+Be sure and write them down so you remember to ask them during each visit with your cancer care team.
+Keep in mind, too, that doctors are not the only ones who can give you information.
 Other health care professionals, such as nurses and social workers, might be able to answer some of your questions.
 You can find out more about speaking with your health care team in our document Talking With Your Doctor.